Richborough Castle: Etymology

 The meaning of the name Rutupiae is uncertain, although the first element may derive from the British Celtic *rutu- meaning "rust; mud" (cf. Welsh rhwd).
 An alternative attested name for the fort, Ritupiae, may represent a clearer British form, containing the word *ritus "ford" (Welsh rhyd), referring to a crossing point between the then island and the mainland.
 The meaning of the -piae element remains unknown.

 History

 Roman Invasion

 Richborough was probably the landing site for the Claudian invasion in 43 AD as the first defensive barrier dating from this period has been discovered at the site in the form of twin V-shaped ditches of at least 650 m length and parallel to the Roman coastline.
 These would have protected the invasion beachhead and supply depot.
 The crossing would have exploited one of the shortest routes over the English Channel.
 However, other explicit details on the site of the Claudian invasion have not survived and its location is a matter of scholarly debate.

 In Roman times the broad Wantsum Channel separated the Isle of Thanet from mainland Britain and Rutupiae is thought to have guarded the channel.

 Civilian town

-As the fighting moved north, Rutupiae became an increasingly large supply base for the army and later a civilian settlement.

-The town was most prosperous in the 2nd century when the timber mansio, a guest house for visiting officials, first built in 100, was rebuilt in stone.
-Geophysical and aerial surveys have shown that the settlement extended over an area of at least 21 ha.
-There were temples and an amphitheatre.